arcus/education_modules/sql_intermediate/sql_intermediate.md

  The `HAVING` clause is also a great tool to use for determining which columns in your tables are potential **primary keys**.
 Primary keys are columns that have a unique value for each row of data, with no repeating values.

-Consider the query below, that checks to see if there are any repeated patient ids:
+Try running the query below, which checks to see if there are any repeated patient ids:

 ```sql
 SELECT